Saiapatsu/xmlsip/README.md

 # xmlsip

+## Caution: this library is very frustrating and failed on the last thing I tried to use it for, steer clear of it

 **xmlsip** is an XML tokenizer in Lua and an army of functions to pull-parse its output.

 Its goals are: